languages spoken in spain

 If you know Catalan, then there’s another official language of Spain that you likely already understand—even though you might never have heard of it before!

-Occitan is an endangered language that’s spoken in France as well as parts of Spain and Italy.
-Aranese is the dialect of it that’s mainly in Spain, and it’s very similar to Catalan, to the point that many linguists argue that they’re the same language.
+Aranese is the dialect of Occitan—an endangered language that’s spoken in France as well as parts of Spain and Italy—and it’s very similar to Catalan, to the point that many linguists argue that they’re the same language.

 Although Aranese is only spoken by less than 3,000 people in Spain, it’s the official language of Catalonia, which includes Barcelona, Girona, Tarragona and Lleida.
 Most Aranese speakers are in Val d’Aran, which is a picturesque valley that’s right in the Pyrenees Mountains.